 Matrix Operation: Inverses

-We'll not get into the actual dynamics of calculating a matrix inverse, as they can vary based on dimension, but the important point is that multiplying by a matrix's inverse is equivalent, essentially, to dividing by it, since you cannot directly do Matrix Division.
+We won't get into the actual dynamics of calculating a matrix inverse, as they can vary based on dimension, but the important point is that multiplying a matrix by a matrix's inverse is essentially equivalent to dividing by that matrix, since you cannot directly do matrix division.

 Matrix Operation: Transpose

-The transpose operation effectively turns a matrix over its diagonal.
-It flips its dimensions.
-For example, the transpose of A is denoted:
+The transpose operation effectively turns a matrix over its diagonal, flipping its dimensions.
+We can denote the transpose of a matrix with a symbol.
+For example, the transpose of a matrix would be denoted by .

-While imagining some kind of rotation may be a good idea, the most practical way to take the transpose of a matrix is as follows:
+While imagining transposition as kind of rotation might seem like a good idea, the most practical way to take the transpose of a matrix is as follows:

-If a particular element a belongs at row r and column c of matrix A, then it belongs at row c and column r of its transpose.
+If a particular element a belongs at row and column of matrix , then it belongs at row and column of .
 Try making that mapping between the two matrices shown above.

 And that's all we'll need!
-Congratulations - you just went through a grueling math review and you deserve a break.
-In case you felt like this was a little too difficult, or you didn't grasp some of the more specific concepts like Matrix Multiplication, don't worry.
-We'll not only have more exercises that will let you practice to proficiency, this math is not fully required to do the ML we'll have in mind.
-The better you understand these ideas, the more you'll be able to understand why we're doing what we're doing in the next lessons, but even if not, you will not be at a significant disadvantage!
+Congratulations — you just went through a grueling math review and you deserve a break.
+In case you felt like this was a little too difficult, or you didn't grasp some of the more specific concepts like matrix multiplication, don't worry.
+We won't have more exercises that will let you practice to proficiency, as this math is not fully required to do the ML we'll have in mind.
+The better you understand these ideas, the more you'll be able to understand why we're doing what we're doing in the next lessons, but even if you aren't too familiar with them, you will not be at a significant disadvantage!